 - An annual fee.
-In exchange for these benefits, a package home loan generally charges an annual fee between $150 - $400, or more in some cases.
-This often replaces multiple other fees the lender charges for each product separately.
+In exchange for these benefits, a package home loan generally charges an ongoing yearly fee.
+Most lenders charge around $400 a year for this.
+But the package fee often replaces multiple other fees the lender charges for each product separately.

 Here are the main benefits and drawbacks of package home loans.

 - Convenience.
-Combining multiple financial products with one lender makes sense and is convenient.
-If the lender has a good app you can use your cards, accounts and mortgage seamlessly.
+Combining multiple financial products with a single lender makes sense and is convenient.
+If the lender has a good app, you can use your cards, accounts and mortgage seamlessly.

 - High annual fees.
 Package fees tend to be fairly high and are also charged every year.

-You should look at it like this: if the package is convenient and you actually all the products in it then it may be a good deal.
+You should look at it like this: If the package is convenient and you actually use all the products in it, then it may be a good deal.
 Just make sure the rate is competitive and the fees aren't too costly.
-If you don't need the other products in the package and you can find a lower interest elsewhere than a package loan isn't for you.
+If you don't need the other products in the package and you can find a lower interest elsewhere, then a package loan isn't for you.

 How to compare package home loans